uwscope/scope-web/.github/ISSUE_TEMPLATE/optimization.md

 ---

 **Need for Optimization**
-A clear and concise description of why is this optimziation needed.
+A clear and concise description of why is this optimization needed.

 **Describe Desired Optimization**
 A clear and concise description of what you want to happen.